Unnecessary and Beautiful

 Like any good comeback, the underdog is back (after a training montage) with a new set of skills.

-Here’s a video of a clock that was rescued from an attic in Switzerland being paired with our device.
+Here’s a video of a clock of the same type in the old factory photo, that was rescued from an attic in Switzerland and paired with our clock driver.

 Previous